My Quiet Kitchen

 Saute the protein:

-• Rinse and wipe out the saute pan if needed, and return it to medium heat.
+• Rinse and wipe out the pan if needed, and return it to medium heat.
 Chop or crumble your protein of choice into bite-size pieces.
 Pat dry to remove excess moisture.

 Assemble the bowls: